kromenak/gengine/Publish/README.md

 ### Linux Performance Issues
 If the game exhibits poor performance on your Linux system, ensure that you've installed the latest drivers for your graphics card.
 The default driver provided out-of-the-box by Linux is likely not very effective for 3D rendering.
 In my testing, the default driver was only able to achieve 15-20 FPS.
 After installing the latest NVIDIA driver, I was able to achieve 60 FPS consistently.

+### Linux Screen Tearing
+If you encounter screen tearing (particularly when running the game in fullscreen mode), you may need to adjust your system's graphics settings.
+For NVIDIA graphics, you can enable "Force Full Composition Pipeline" in the NVIDA Settings program.
+For AMD graphics, you can enable a setting called "TearFree."

 ## Credits
 The project relies heavily on the past work of the team at Sierra who devised and built GK3 back in the mid 90s.
 They deserve the majority of the credit here.